-1. Sacramento River fall Chinook spawning escapement of 133,913 hatchery and natural area adults.

-2. Sacramento Index exploitation rate of 50.6%.

-3. Klamath River recreational fishery allocation: 1,221 adult Klamath River fall Chinook.

-4. Klamath tribal allocation: 8,135 adult Klamath River fall Chinook.

-5. CA/OR share of Klamath River fall Chinook ocean impacts: 64.6% / 35.4%

-6. Overall recreational coho TAC: 120,000 coho marked with a healed adipose fin clip (marked), and 14,000 coho in the non-mark-selective coho fishery.

-7. For fisheries scheduled prior to May 16, 2021, see 2020 management measures, which are subject to inseason action and the 2021 season description described below.
+- 1. Sacramento River fall Chinook spawning escapement of 198,694 hatchery and natural area adults. - 2.
+Sacramento Index exploitation rate of 49.9%. - 3.
+Klamath River recreational fishery allocation: 2,119 adult Klamath River fall Chinook. - 4.
+Klamath tribal allocation: 9,434 adult Klamath River fall Chinook. - 5.
+Overall recreational coho TAC: 100,000 coho marked with a healed adipose fin clip (marked), and 17,000 coho in the non-mark-selective coho fishery. - 6.
+Fisheries may need to be adjusted to meet NMFS ESA consultation standards, FMP requirements, other management objectives, or upon receipt of new allocation recommendations from the CFGC. - 7.
+For fisheries scheduled prior to May 16, 2022, see 2021 management measures, which are subject to inseason action and the 2022 season description described below.

+A. SEASON DESCRIPTIONS

-Α. SEASON DESCRIPTIONS South of Cape Falcon
+South of Cape Falcon